steven-chien/tensorflow-solvers/matmul/README.md

-# CG solver
+# Tiled matrix multiplication

-This launches a distributed CG solver on prepared input data.
+This launches a distributed matrix multiplication on prepared input matrix tiles.

 ## Parameters
 - ```--size``` Size of matrices.